Chisom83/Global_Store_TechrityProject/README.md

 5. Nigeria's Profitability (2014 vs Other African Countries)

+- To answer this question a second dashboard was created to easily compare Nigeria with other Africa countries based on sales, profit, discount, customers, orders, shipping cost etc.

+- KPI Used in this dashboard

 > Visualization:
 Insight:
    - Across 45 African countries that patronize the store, Nigeria has the highest customers and order volume but lowest profit.